psteinb/libmultiviewnative/README.md

 ## Fiji related

 In order to call the GPU methods from Java, simply create a directory called lib/linux64 under the fiji root directory.
-Create a symlink to libMultiViewNative.so here.
+Create a symlink to libMultiViewNative.so (compiled for your architecture) here.

 ## License